-How Do NJ Vein Clinics Diagnose Varicose Veins and Vein Diseases?
+How Do Vein Clinics in NJ State Diagnose Varicose Veins and Vein Diseases?

 No patient should seek treatment without a board certified vein expert’s diagnosis.
 The chronic venous insufficiency that frequently causes varicose veins requires different tests and techniques than cosmetic vein damage.
-Our NJ vein doctors investigate what’s causing varicosities in your veins.
+Our vein doctors in New Jersey investigate what’s causing varicosities in your veins.
 Using duplex ultrasound scans, we capture the complete picture of your venous anatomy so the full scope of your vein health is analyzed before administering treatment.
-This is an essential step for patients who might have vein disease, blood clots, or deep vein thrombosis, so choose a vein clinic in New Jersey that’s accredited in vascular imaging.
+This is an essential step for patients who might have vein disease, blood clots, or deep vein thrombosis, so choose a vein clinic in NJ state that’s accredited in vascular imaging.

 New Jersey Vein Clinic Treatment Options:

 - Endovenous Ablаtіоn: heating an unhealthy vein with thermal energy (radiofrequency or lasers) to scar it shut.

 - Liquid or Foam Sclerotherapy: injecting an irritating sclerosant (liquid or foam) directly into the varicose vein to destroy it.

 - Elevation: raising the legs above the heart while sitting down or sleeping.